Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Conclusion

 \section{Conclusion}

 In this work we proposed mass conservative model order reduction methods for the hyperbolic shallow water moment equations that yield fast and accurate solutions.
 Mass conservation is achieved by decomposing the macroscopic water height and momentum equations from the microscopic higher-order moments and applying model order reduction solely to the microscopic higher-order moment equations.
-Additionally, the decomposition allows to recover the naive SWE for vanishing truncation rank of the reduced HSWME, resulting in a very accurate reduced model even for small number of modes.
-We use two model order reduction methods, namely POD-Galerkin and dynamical low-rank approximations to accelerate the computation and the reduce memory footprint.
+Additionally, the decomposition allows to recover the naive SWE for vanishing truncation rank of the reduced HSWME, resulting in a very accurate reduced model even for a small number of modes.
+We use two model order reduction methods, namely POD-Galerkin and dynamical low-rank approximations to accelerate the computation and reduce memory footprint.
 The methods can produce speedups of up to 100 compared to the full HSWME, while the introduced approximation errors are negligible.
+However, it must be noted, that the HSWME with a reduced number of moments already shows a good performance, if the higher moments vanish quickly.
+Concluding that DLRA and POD-Galerkin are most efficient if the shearing in the vertical direction is strong and therefore a slow decay in the additional moments is expected.
+Employing rank-adaptive methods led to further runtime improvements while achieving high accuracy with a smaller number of variables.

 The work in this paper opens up possibilities for future work on model reduction for shallow water moment models.
 An interesting extension would be to use DLRA to generate basis functions for POD.
-Furthermore, employing rank-adaptive methods can lead to further runtime improvements.